How Can I Start?

 Prepare for a natural disaster.
 Plan your next great vacation.
 Grok at a deep level a potential career change.
 Know what to do if somebody collapses or gets injured on your watch.

-Put some new skill on your resume — riding a unicycle, playing the ukulele, coding in Python, drawing a recognizable portrait, getting your scuba certification.
+Put some new skill on your resume — riding a unicycle, playing a song on the ukulele, drawing a recognizable portrait, getting your scuba certification.

 Revisit that half-completed project that stalled and just git ‘er done.
 Complete the family genealogy.
 Fill in the gaps in your knowledge of your favorite movie director’s oeuvre.
 Cobble all those bits of footage in your computer hard drives into a movie.
 Re-open the file on some challenge that defeated you (Mt.
 Rainier!) and slay it.